 200 miles is psychological.
 I don't need that other than for occasional longer trips.
 140-150 is more than enough.
 Most drivers do not need 200 miles per day of range.

-That's barrier number two removed.
+That's one barrier removed.

 As has been pointed out before, 200 miles of range is not always 200 miles of range.
 Bad weather, hills, for whatever reason you didn't get a full charge at the last opportunity, and your 200 mile range is now closer to 100.